This product is excellent for reducing a hyperactive histamine response as well as food sensitivities and gut mediated inflammation!- Dr. Jockers

 Hyperimmune egg provides a concentrated source of environmentally specific IgY antibodies and immune-supporting cofactors that can confer passive immunity to those who consume it.
 [16-21]

-There are over 100 patents associated with the production of hyperimmune egg and its use in animals and humans.
+There are over 100 patents associated with the production of hyperimmune eggs and their use in animals and humans.
 Additionally, IgY Max is self-affirmed GRAS—a designation that affirms safe consumption— and it holds a Food Additive Master File number.
 [22]

-Furthermore, in-vitro, animal, and human studies of hyperimmune egg and IgY have shown that supplemental IgY from hyperimmune egg imparts passive immunity in the intestinal tract.
+Furthermore, in-vitro, animal, and human studies of hyperimmune eggs and IgY have shown that supplemental IgY from hyperimmune eggs imparts passive immunity in the intestinal tract.
 [16, 17, 21, 23-26]

 An eight-week open-label pilot study (n=6) utilizing two 500 mg capsules of IgY Max two times per day explored their effect on microbial diversity (through stool analyses) and biomarkers of gut wall integrity (zonulin, histamine, and diamine oxidase) in subjects with mild-to-moderate GI complaints.